 While some teens are lucky enough to have their parents fund their expenses, not everyone has that luxury.
 From new PlayStations to the latest MJ sneakers, there are many things your parents won’t pay for.

 To help you learn some easy ways, we’ve come up with this short guide.
+Here is how to start saving money as a teenager!

 What’s the Ideal Age to Start Saving Money?